 As you may know, Roku Media Player is able to directly play videos stored on a USB drive which is formatted with the FAT16, FAT32, NTFS, EXT2, EXT3, and HFS+ file systems.
 But oddly, many people complained that Roku could display the MP4 files but refused to play them.
 How come the problem happened?

 In fact, although different Roku devices support different formats based on firmware updates, MP4 format is undoubtedly supported as stated on Roku official webpage.
-What you need to know is that MP4 is just a container format that can be encoded by various video and audio codecs.
+What you need to know is that MP4 is just a container format that can encapsulate data compressed by various video and audio codecs.
 Once the certain codec used within the MP4 container is not recognized by Roku, the MP4 file will fail to play.
 Fortunately, however, this issue can be simply fixed through a process of video transcoding.

-Don't worry about the unintelligible task, a free video conversion program can facilitate the transcoding work.
-Free HD Video Converter Factory does a good job as its name suggests, which allows you to convert the problematic MP4 files to Roku compatible format in a dead-simple method.
-Download and install it below, then follow the instructions.
+Don't worry about the unintelligible task, a simple video conversion program can facilitate the transcoding work.
+HD Video Converter Factory Pro does a good job as its name suggests, which allows you to convert the problematic MP4 files to Roku compatible format in a dead-simple method.

-Launch Free HD Video Converter Factory, open the Converter module.
+Launch HD Video Converter Factory Pro, open the Converter module.
 Click on "Add Files" button to import the MP4 files that Roku refused to play.
 Or you can simply drag the files into the software window.
 All videos will be listed in the workplace.
-And as an aside, the Downloader option enables you to download online video and music from 300+ streaming sites like YouTube, Facebook, etc.
+And as an aside, the Downloader option enables you to download online video and music from 1000+ streaming sites like YouTube, Facebook, etc.

 Press the format profile on the right side on the application to unfold the output presets.
 There are over 500 tailored profiles for different purposes so that you can conveniently select it without extra settings.
 To make Roku play MP4 normally, you're recommended to select the "MP4" or "H.264" profile under "Video" category.